Contributors to this project

 2004-05 Field Testers, Multi-Media Specialists, Trainers and Facilitators, Web Designers, and Community Partners: 85 schools (PDF - 63KB) were involved in piloting or providing feedback in some way to the development of the This is My Home Tool Kit and Web site.
 198 individuals (PDF - 74KB) gave input, helped field test, facilitated workshops, or editing and advising in the past year and a half to develop these foundational resources for students and approximately 3000 schools throughout Minnesota.

 Website images: the winners of the 2006 Human Rights Day Poster Contest.
-The contest was sponsored by a collaborative of Minnesota human rights organizations including the League of Minnesota Human Rights Commissions, Minnesota Advocates for Human Rights, Advocating Change Together, Tolerance Minnesota, the University of Minnesota Human Rights Center, "This is My Home," and the Minnesota Department of Human Rights.
+The contest was sponsored by a collaborative of Minnesota human rights organizations including the League of Minnesota Human Rights Commissions, Minnesota Advocates for Human Rights, Advocating Change Together, Tolerance Minnesota, the University of Minnesota Human Rights Resource Center, "This is My Home," and the Minnesota Department of Human Rights.
 To learn more about this event click here.